bsmith89/StrainFacts-manuscript/doc/submission.md

 similarly on these indexes—which tool had higher accuracy varied by score and parameterization—StrainFacts' accuracy was more stable between the two parameterizations.
+It should be noted that since strain genotypes are only inferred for SNP sites, in real-world analyses the genome-wide genotype reconstruction error will likely be much lower than this Hamming distance.
+We examine the relationship between genotype distances and average nucleotide identity (ANI) in the Supplementary Results.

 ![Accuracy of strain inference on simulated data.
 Performance of StrainFacts and Strain Finder are compared across five distinct accuracy